Cyber AssessValydex™by iFeelTech

 • Monitor suspicious sign-ins and mailbox forwarding-rule changes

-• Enforce MFA and account hardening for finance-adjacent users
+• Enforce MFA and account hardening for finance-adjacent users; consider Proton Business Suite for teams that want encrypted email with built-in MFA support

-• Coordinate with finance immediately when account compromise indicators appear
+• Coordinate with finance promptly when account compromise indicators appear

 What are the first steps in BEC incident response?